-Below we describe in further detail our policies and procedures for the allowance for loan losses as they relate to our Private Education Loan, Personal Loan, FFELP Loan portfolios and Credit Cards.
+Below we describe in further detail our policies and procedures for the allowance for credit losses as they relate to our Private Education Loan, Credit Card, and FFELP Loan portfolios.
+During the third quarter of 2020, we sold our entire Personal Loan portfolio.